kevinburke/telapi-python/docs/getting-started.rst

 Digging Deeper
 ========================

-The full power of the Telapi API is at your finger tips.
+The full power of the Tel API is at your finger tips.
 The :ref:`user-guide` explains all the awesome features available to use.